Security Tip: Don't Forget About Policy Filters!

 }

-While this does work, it’s ugly and relies on you including the admin conditional in every single method1.
+While this does work, it’s ugly and relies on you including the admin conditional in every single method.
 If that behaviour changes (maybe you switch from an admin flag to user level), you’re stuck updating every single instance of the conditional in a class… which isn’t fun.
 Or maybe you need to add another check - a moderator has admin powers for this specific model.
 Now you’ve got three conditionals replicated in every ability method… 😔

 The solution is to use a Policy Filter!